leihao1/Comparison-of-Machine-Learning-Prediction-Models/README.md

 # Comparison of Machine Learning Prediction Models
 Compared performance of different ML algorithms in both classification and regression tasks using scikit-learn framewok.
+The classification performance was evaluated by area under ROC and PR curves, the regression by MSE and R2 scores.
 ## Classification

 ### Dataset